-(This timetable is a projection and is not meant to be binding on the school or sponsor)

-The school's projected timetable for start-up is as follows:
+(This timetable is a projection and is not meant to be binding on the school or sponsor) The school's projected timetable for start-up is as follows:

-August 2013 - Submission of charter school application proposal August - - Application Review and Board Interviews November November - - School Board consideration of Application December - Facility Search - Grant Solicitation December - - Contract Negotiations with School District February - Facilities Identification and Negotiations December - - Grant Preparation January February - Recruitment of Principal March - May - Marketing and Student Recruitment

-- Initial Recruitment of Faculty and Staff

-May - Principal selection and hiring by the Board

-May 15 th - Student Registration Begins

-May 30th - Students who have registered will be officially enrolled.
-If

-number of applicants exceeds capacity, lottery will be conducted.

-June 1st - Second Registration Period Begins

-- Vendor Contracts Finalized (food service, uniforms, etc.)

-June 15 th - Students who have registered will be officially enrolled.
-If

-number of applicants exceeds capacity, lottery will be conducted.

-May- June - Curriculum Planning and Purchasing of Materials

-- Technology and School Furniture Purchasing

-- Finalize Staff Recruitment and Hiring

-July - Preparation of Facilities

-- Finalize Faculty and Staff Hiring
+August 2013 - Submission of charter school application proposal August - - Application Review and Board Interviews November November - - School Board consideration of Application December - Facility Search - Grant Solicitation December - - Contract Negotiations with School District February - Facilities Identification and Negotiations December - - Grant Preparation January February - Recruitment of Principal March - May - Marketing and Student Recruitment - Initial Recruitment of Faculty and Staff May - Principal selection and hiring by the Board May 15 th - Student Registration Begins May 30th - Students who have registered will be officially enrolled.
+If number of applicants exceeds capacity, lottery will be conducted.
+June 1st - Second Registration Period Begins - Vendor Contracts Finalized (food service, uniforms, etc.) June 15 th - Students who have registered will be officially enrolled.
+If number of applicants exceeds capacity, lottery will be conducted.
+May- June - Curriculum Planning and Purchasing of Materials - Technology and School Furniture Purchasing - Finalize Staff Recruitment and Hiring July - Preparation of Facilities - Finalize Faculty and Staff Hiring

-- Policy Adoption by Board as needed (Budget adoption, etc.)

-- Governing Board Training/Fingerprinting as needed
+Policy Adoption by Board as needed (Budget adoption, etc.) Governing Board Training/Fingerprinting as needed

 July- Aug - Conduct Final Facilities and Safety Inspections

 - Staff Training (Summer Institutes)

 - Finalize Registrations and Master Schedule

 - Teacher fingerprinting, drug-testing, and background checks

 completed.

 August 2014 - Textbook and Furniture distribution and inventory

 - Final Curriculum Review with lead staff

 - Faculty Orientation Workshops - PD

 - Student/Parent Orientations

 - Classes Commence as per Sponsor Calendar

 School-Emergency Management and Recovery Plan - The Governing Board and the School will ensure that all provisions of the Jessica Lunsford Act (1012.465.F.S.) are adhered to at the school in ensuring the safety of all faculty, staff and students on the property.
-SLAM will implement a security action plan that prepares all staff for unanticipated events including but not limited to: medical, fire, hazardous, weather security, etc. The School will cooperate with the District to provide the safest school possible for the staff and students, and will incorporate all the applicable and appropriate District-approved emergency efforts in order to maintain a safe school environment.
+SLAM will implement a security action plan that prepares all staff for unanticipated events including but not limited to: medical, fire, hazardous, weather security, etc. SLAM will implement all applicable and appropriate District-approved emergency efforts in order to maintain a safe school environment.
 Accordingly, the School will adopt the emergency plans for fire, hurricane, tornado, and child safety currently in effect within the District.

 All staff members will be trained regarding procedures for disaster preparedness plans outlining procedures for emergency situations and natural disasters.
 Staff will be properly trained to implement the action plan.
 Procedures and plans will be provided to staff through employee handbooks and parents will receive information regarding emergency procedures via newsletters and parent meetings.
 Students and staff will be trained in planning for these events through routine drills.